dbayardAWS/intro-data-lake/moreGlue/README.md

 * On this page, enter these details:

   * Script name: leave at as default
-  * S3 path for script: browse for the scripts-etl folder in your lf-datalake bucket
+  * S3 path for script: browse for the scripts-etl folder in your lf-data-lake-bucket bucket
   * S3 path for temp files: Do not change as we can use the default glue location

 * Expand the Advanced Properties section and enable Job Bookmarks